bieleckipiotr/Data-Science-portfolio/GenAI_Diffusion_GAN_Image_Generation/readme.md

 1. they provide representations of diferent granularity - useful for denoising

-2. U-nets have decreases in layer sizes - This forces the encoding to discard some informa tion which should improve denoising properties.
+2. U-nets have decreases in layer sizes - This forces the encoding to discard some information which should improve denoising properties.
 The noise cannot be encoded into lower dimensions.

 We tried using huggingface’s difusion model from their tutorial.
-Unfortunately, due to compu tation time we could only make it go on for three epochs.
+Unfortunately, due to computation time we could only make it go on for three epochs.
 In fgures 5 and 6 our resulting images after 1 and 3 epochs, due to the computational cost, even after reducing the dataset to 5% of the original (It took 6-7 hours per epoch + the time to generate images).

 ![](media/0001.png)